 Bluetooth Framework and RFCOMM

+The Bluetooth RFCOMM protocol is a simple set of transport protocols, made on top of the L2CAP protocol, providing emulated RS-232 serial ports.
 You usually know RFCOMM as Serial Port Profile (SPP).
 But that is not true at all.
-Serial Port Profile is just one of many profiles that are based on Bluetooth RFCOMM protocol.
-Object Push Profile (OPP), File Transfer Profile (FTP) and many others Bluetooth profiles work above RFCOMM (use RFCOMM as transport protocol).
+The Serial Port Profile is just one of many profiles that are based on the Bluetooth RFCOMM protocol.
+The Object Push Profile (OPP), File Transfer Profile (FTP), and many other Bluetooth profiles work above RFCOMM (use RFCOMM as a transport protocol).

 Bluetooth Profiles (Services)